yakhinvadim/longman-to-anki-local/README.md

 # longman-to-anki-plus

+Deprecated.
+Ldoceonline have made a big redesign, so cards created by this program will be broken.

+The same functionality is available in [longman-to-anki-web](https://github.com/yakhinvadim/longman-to-anki-web)

 ## What is it?
 **longman-to-anki-plus** is command line tool to help you learn English words.
 Type the words you want to learn in words.txt, run the program and get the file with a list of flash cards for these words.
 File is ready to import by [Anki](http://ankisrs.net/) - most popular flash cards software.